golang-leipzig/golang-leipzig.github.io/content/posts/meetup-17-wrapup.md

 combine it with a few custom Go programs.

-The graph is about citations, so we looked at publications that cite a paper relevant to Go, name the classic CSP paper from 1978.
+The graph is about citations, so we looked at publications that cite a paper relevant to Go, namely the classic CSP paper from 1978.

 > Hoare, Charles Antony Richard.
 "Communicating sequential processes."
 Communications of the ACM 21.8 (1978): 666-677.